Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Separable coordinate systems and algebraic structure

 Henceforth, the variable separability of the equation depends on the transformation of two coordinates $(z, \rho)$.

-Back to Equation \eqref{eqn:Dfunction} and Equation \eqref{eqn:DfunctionB}, since the angular wavefunction $\mathcal{D}( \varphi, \phi)$ is an eigenfunction of $\hat{D}_2^2 = \hat{j}^2_0, \hat{D}_3^2 = \hat{j}^2_1, \ldots, \hat{D}_8^2 = \hat{J}^2$, these operators are obviously the first integrals of motion related to the basis set $\psi (z, \rho) \mathcal{D} \left( \varphi, \phi \right)$.
-Also, Equation \eqref{eqn:psi} is an eigensystem problem related to the Hamiltonian $\hat{D}_1 = \hat{H}$ itself; thus, the explicit form of the last member $\hat{D}_{9}^2$ depends on how to separate Equation \eqref{eqn:psi}.
+Back to \Eref{eqn:Dfunction} and \Eref{eqn:DfunctionB}, since the angular wavefunction $\mathcal{D}( \varphi, \phi)$ is an eigenfunction of $\hat{D}_2^2 = \hat{j}^2_0, \hat{D}_3^2 = \hat{j}^2_1, \ldots, \hat{D}_8^2 = \hat{J}^2$, these operators are obviously the first integrals of motion related to the basis set $\psi (z, \rho) \mathcal{D} \left( \varphi, \phi \right)$.
+Also, \Eref{eqn:psi} is an eigensystem problem related to the Hamiltonian $\hat{D}_1 = \hat{H}$ itself; thus, the explicit form of the last member $\hat{D}_{9}^2$ depends on how to separate \Eref{eqn:psi}.
 In principle, separating this equation arises another separation constant, which is possibly an eigenvalue of the last operator $\hat{D}_{9}^2$.
 This situation suggests a method to define the explicit form of the last integral of motion.
 We will apply this prediction on spherical, parabolic, and prolate spheroidal bases of the 9D MICZ-KP.